 Since 2001, we have worked 187 River Cleanups, bringing 28,509 Volunteers to clean 970 Tons of trash from 1,399 Miles of the river!

 We ask a lot of our river.
 The river asks that we be flexible, respectful and resilient.
 Missouri River Relief practiced all of these attributes this year.
-The story of our 2019 was one of many successes, a flock of reschedules and constant attention to river projections.
+The story of our 2020 was one of many challenges, and some silver linings.
 We are grateful to all of you that rode the ups and downs of the river with us this year.
 SYOTR in 2021!

 Canceled Events (due to the Coronavirus Pandemic): 40